 You can either choose to spend the night in Székesfehérvár or in one of the nearby tourist places Budapest or Lake Balaton.

-How to get to Bory Castle / Bory Vár
+How to get to Bory Castle

-The easiest way to visit Bory Castle is by car or organized bus tour.
-But we included the route to get the Budapest to Székesfehérvár train below.
+The easiest way to visit Bory Castle is by car or organized bus tour, but we included the route to get the Budapest to Székesfehérvár train below.

-Having a car at your disposal is a huge advantage in Hungary and the easiest way to reach Bory Castle is by car.
-If you’re driving from Lake Balaton or Budapest to Bory Castle, the best route is following the M7 toll highway.
+Having a car at your disposal is a huge advantage in Hungary and the easiest way to reach this castle is by car.
+If you’re driving from Lake Balaton or Budapest to Székesfehérvár, the best route is following the M7 toll highway.

 GPS address for Bory Castle: Máriavölgy 54, 8000 Székesfehérvár